algorithmica-org/algorithmica/content/english/hpc/algorithms/matmul.md

 -->

-These individually small improvements sum up and result in another 50% improvement:
+These individually small improvements compound and result in another 50% improvement:

 ![](../img/mm-noalloc.svg)

-We are actually not that far from the theoretical performance limit — which can be calculated as the width of a SIMD lane times the `fma` instruction throughput times the clock frequency:
+We are actually not that far from the theoretical performance limit — which can be calculated as the SIMD width times the `fma` instruction throughput times the clock frequency:

 $$
 \underbrace{8}_{SIMD} \cdot \underbrace{2}_{thr.} \cdot \underbrace{2 \cdot 10^9}_{cycles/sec} = 32 \; GFLOPS \;\; (3.2 \cdot 10^{10})
 $$

-It is more useful to compare against some practical library, such as [OpenBLAS](https://www.openblas.net/).
-The laziest way is to simply invoke matrix multiplication from Python with [numpy](/hpc/complexity/languages/#blas).
-There may be some minor overhead, but it ends up reaching 80% of the theoretical limit, which seems plausible (this overhead is typical, as matrix multiplication is not the only thing that CPUs are made for):
+It is more representative to compare against some practical library, such as [OpenBLAS](https://www.openblas.net/).
+The laziest way to do it is to simply [invoke matrix multiplication from NumPy](/hpc/complexity/languages/#blas).
+There may be some minor overhead due to Python, but it ends up reaching 80% of the theoretical limit, which seems plausible (a 20% overhead is okay: matrix multiplication is not the only thing that CPUs are made for).

 ![](../img/mm-blas.svg)

 We've reached ~93% of BLAS performance and ~75% of the theoretical performance limit, which is really great for what is essentially just 40 lines of C.

-Interestingly, the whole thing can be rolled into just one deeply nested `for` loop with a BLAS-level of performance (assuming that we're in 2050 and using GCC 35, which finally does not screw up with register spilling):
+Interestingly, the whole thing can be rolled into just one deeply nested `for` loop with a BLAS-level of performance (assuming that we're in 2050 and using GCC version 35, which finally stopped screwing up with register spilling):

 ```c++
 for (int i3 = 0; i3 < n; i3 += s3)